QuintinHumphreys/CoinspotAPI/README.md

 # CoinspotAPI

-A .Net 4.5.2 example library for interacting with Coinspot RO API, written in Visual Basic
+A .Net 4.5.2 example library for interacting with Coinspot API, written in Visual Basic

 A simple API client developed to assist people understanding the requirements of the Coinspot API.

 Includes handler library and test console app to show usage.
+Test app implements all of the read-only endpoints provided by Coinspot, and provides a manual processor to allow the user to manually specify an endpoint and parameter string for more detailed testing.

 A good starter to show what the Coinspot API requires for a successful connection since their documentation is very light.